+The second last item on our list of Evernote Alternatives is Google Keep.
 If quickly creating simple to-do lists is your forte, Google Keep is what you need right now.
-Although, like other Evernote alternatives, Google Keep doesn’t have a powerful set of features, but it still passes as an easy note taking platform.
+Although like other Evernote alternatives, Google Keep doesn’t have a powerful set of features, it still passes as an easy note-taking platform.

 Primarily, you can make quick lists in Google Keep which can be accessed from any device.
 You can write all your important to-dos, save pictures and voice notes, and check off the tasks that you’ve successfully done.
 The application is connected to Google Drive which further makes syncing with multiple devices easy.

 - Notes archiving to keep focus only on important tasks.

 - Reminders with each task to stay updated.